Belews Lake: Background

+There are four public boat ramps on the lake, with two being commissioned by the North Carolina Wildlife Resources Commission (NCWRC).
+Piney Bluff is located on the southern part of the lake, in Forsyth County, with an entrance on NC Highway 65.
+Pine Hall Boat Launch is the closest to the plant, located in Stokes County, with the ramp being located on the west-northwest part of the lake, with entrance from Pine Hall Rd.
+Carolina Marina is located in the northern part of the lake, in Rockingham County, with a fee for use.
+Humphreys Ridge has a boat ramp located on the eastern side of the lake, in Rockingham County.

 Contamination

 Belews Lake was contaminated with selenium as a result of the repeated release of wastewater generated by the adjacent Duke Energy coal-fired power plant into the lake beginning in 1974.
 Selenium, when ingested in high concentrations, is toxic to animals.
 Selenium bioaccumulates in both terrestrial and aquatic food chains and in animals found at high trophic levels.
 Elevated levels of selenium cause reproductive and teratogenic defects in fish populations and also inhibit gill, liver, kidney, heart, and eye function.

 The number of species of fish in the main basin of Belews Lake fell from 24 to 6 between 1975 and 2002.
 One explanation for the decrease in species diversity is the sharp decline in reproduction rates of piscivorous fish, such as largemouth bass and green sunfish, after 1975 following the introduction of selenium rich coal ash sluice into the lake.
 Another study found that 19 of the 20 original species found in Belews Lake experienced reproductive failure and no offspring successfully survived due to selenium poisoning.
 The species composition of the lake changed from a mix of fish species at several trophic levels to a near complete dominance by fish at lower trophic levels that consume plankton and were not greatly impacted by selenium bioaccumulation.
 Mosquitofish were found to be tolerant of heightened selenium levels and were able to thrive as other fish species were eradicated.

 Hundreds of analyses were run at Belews Lake as part of a 1988 study measuring potentially hazardous substances in the lake such as metals, metalloids, and pesticides, in addition to other physiochemical properties, but none were found to be of a level of concern except for selenium.
 This led the scientists to conclude that selenium was the direct cause of fish kills in the lake.
 Selenium was found to be the only inorganic element of an elevated concentration among the 16 elements that were measured in a 1985 review.